 Seems simple, right?
 But so many service-based business owners get this wrong.
 When you get to the core of it, what every business wants is to make money or save money.
 If you can prove to them that the expertise you provide will help them achieve one (or both) of those things, you have a valuable and desirable service.

 - Sales funnel strategy

 Each one of the above services can help a business increase its revenue or reduce its costs.
 Whether you offer SEO or productivity consulting, always tie it back to how your expertise will help your client get what they truly want.

 There’s Never Been a Better Time to Start a Consulting Business

 As you can see, consultants come in all shapes and sizes, spanning a wide variety of skills, from business to public relations to personal style.
 And with the simple business structure, low costs, and potential to help you find product ideas and grow your network, it’s no wonder being a consultant is a dream job for many.

-So if you find yourself constantly wondering, “Should I start a consulting business?”
-Wonder no more!
+So if you find yourself constantly wondering, “Should I start a consulting business?” or even how to start a consulting business on the side, wonder no more!
 If you’re self-motivated, possess expertise, and have people skills, you’re well on your way to starting a consulting business.
 But like I said earlier, the best way to know if you’ve got what it takes is to take action.
 Put yourself out there, and try to get your first client.

 What are some consulting services you think you could offer?
 Share them in the comments and we’ll let you know what we think!